Lagunix/jNode-Android/README.md

 - run.sh
 - enjoy!

-Also, you can istall jnode under Termux/proot-distro as the same, but keep attention about free memory on device, strongly recommends only if your device have at least 6Gb RAM or more.
+Also, you can istall jnode under Termux/proot-distro as the same, but keep attention about free memory, strongly recommends at least 6Gb RAM or more.

+Regards to hssergey!

-=== /end Termux/Android edition readme
+=== /end Termux edition readme

 **jNode** is a complex portable application, providing all necessary functions (mailer, tosser, tracker) for a FTN system.